 Place this rack from Pulley Maid (opens in new tab) above a radiator and you have an instant practical drying space that would work in even the most restrictive of spaces.

-7. Cover up a laundry space with curtains
+13. Cover up appliances with kitsch curtains

-You can choose a pattern that suits your space and attach it to some net wire, keeping your bulky appliances out of sight, out of mind.
+You can choose a pattern that suits your space and attach it to some net wire (opens in new tab), keeping your bulky appliances out of sight, out of mind.
 Just the way we like it.

 Don’t overlook the backs of doors, they can be a great place for storing smaller items, such as brushes and washing powder in baskets.